 Ana Frango Eléctrico - Promessas e Previsões

 Promessas e Previsões (Promises and Predictions) is taken from Frango Eléctrico’s 2019 “Little Electric Chicken Heart”.
 It is a far cry from Marcos Valle’s sweaty encouragements but certainly carries the influence of bossa nova and “Clube da Esquina”.
 Frango Eléctrico (meaning “Electric Chicken”) describes her music as “decadent bossa-pop rock played in a punk way”, again revealing the broad influences that fleck Brazilian musical culture from the 20th century right up to the present day.

-If you're a music fan and would like to put together your own rough guide to a genre, city, country or artist, please get in touch to contribute to this series: .
+If you're a music fan and would like to put together your own rough guide to a genre, city, country or artist, please get in touch to contribute to this series: email@example.com.
 The collection will be put together and published as a print zine by the end of the academic year.